chocolatetoothpaste/camino/README.md

 # Camino - One-stop routing for server- and client-side web applications
 ## Breaking API change for release 0.5.0, see examples below
+## As of 0.5.1, the "map" object passed to the user callback is now the native request object (node) or the window.location object (browser).
+These objects are augmented with the properties listed in the "Callback" section.
+This shouldn't cause issues, however.
 ### Active development, please submit bugs and suggestions to GitHub repository!

 ### Camino only routes requests to a callback, it is not a full-fledged REST API server or any such sort.
 It's only job is to dispatch requests.